 As you go through rounds of funding, your cap table will become more and more layered, with various events and provisions affecting data along the way.
 Ultimately, you’ll want to invest in a cap table management software just like you’ll want to invest in automation throughout your growing business.

-Dedicated software from a reputable company, such as Astrella by Equiniti, provides intuitive data management that incorporates decades of compliance and security expertise.
-Astrella in particular uses blockchain technology—a growing trend in finance—so no one can go in and surreptitiously change a data entry.
+Dedicated software from a reputable company, such as Astrella by EQ, provides intuitive data management that incorporates decades of compliance and security expertise.
+Astrella in particular uses immutable audit trail technology—a growing trend in finance—so no one can go in and surreptitiously change a data entry.

 This kind of protection against fraud and inaccuracies can help business owners sleep well at night.